NNPDF/eko/doc/source/theory/Matching.rst

 If a single threshold (:math:`\mu_h^2 < Q_0^2 < \mu_{h+1}^2 < Q_1^2 < \mu_{h+2}^2`) is present we decompose the matching into two independet steps:
 first, the true QCD induced |OME| :math:`\mathbf{M}^{(n_f)}(\mu_{h+1}^2)` that are given by perturbative calculations, and, second, the necessary :doc:`flavor space rotation <FlavorSpace>` :math:`\mathbf{R}^{(n_f)}` to fit the new :ref:`Intrinsic Evolution Basis <theory/FlavorSpace:Intrinsic Evolution Bases>`.
-We can then denote the solution with as
+We can then denote the solution as

 .. math ::
     \tilde{\mathbf{f}}^{(n_f+1)}(Q^2_1)= \tilde{\mathbf{E}}(Q^2_1\leftarrow \mu_{h+1}^2) {\mathbf{R}^{(n_f)}} {\mathbf{M}^{(n_f)}}(\mu_{h+1}^2) \tilde{\mathbf{E}}(\mu_{h+1}^2\leftarrow Q^2_0) \tilde{\mathbf{f}}^{(n_f)}(Q^2_0)

-In case more than one threshold scale is present the matching procedure is iterared on all diffrent scales starting form the lowest one.
+In case more than one threshold is present, the matching procedure is iterated on all different scales.

 Basis rotation
 --------------